neam/yii-i18n-attribute-messages/README.md

 ### More examples

-...can be found in tests/unit/I18nAttributeMessagesTest.php
+...can be found in tests/codeception/unit/BasicTest.php

 Changelog
 ---------

 ### 0.1.0

+- Eases the translation of user-generated content in a project
+- Eases the creation of UI for translators to perform translation work
+- Works with any Yii-compatible message source
--
+- Write-ability when using CDbMessageSource
+- Console command automatically creates migrations for the necessary database changes

 ### 0.0.0